Frisbee sports: History

 The flying disc was developed in 1948 by Walter Morrison.
 On January 23, 1957, Wham-O bought the rights to the invention and released it later under the trademarked name Frisbee.

 Although playing catch with discs as a pastime and proto-golf games are documented from the early 1900s, and doubtlessly occurred from time to time before, disc sports began to flower in the late 1960s.
 As many young people became alienated from social norms, they sought alternative recreational activities, including throwing a Frisbee.
 What started with a few players in the sixties, like Victor Malafronte, Z Weyand and Ken Westerfield experimenting with new ways of throwing and catching a disc, later would become known as playing disc freestyle.
 Organized disc sports began in the 1970s with promotional efforts from Wham-O and Irwin Toy (Canada).
 These were national tournaments and Frisbee show tours at universities, fairs, and sporting events.
 Disc sports such as freestyle, double disc court, guts, ultimate and disc golf became this sport's first events.
 Two sports, the team sport of ultimate and disc golf, are very popular worldwide and are now being played semi-professionally.
 The World Flying Disc Federation, Professional Disc Golf Association and the Freestyle Players Association are the official sanctioning organizations for disc sports worldwide.

-Guts was invented by the Healy Brothers in the 1950s and developed at the International Frisbee Tournament (IFT) in Marquette, Michigan.
+Guts was invented by the Healy Brothers in the 1950s and developed at the International Frisbee Tournament (IFT) in Eagle Harbor for the first 12 years and then later in Marquette, Michigan.
 Ultimate, the most widely played disc sport, began in the late 1960s with Joel Silver and Jared Kass.
 In the 1970s, it developed as an organized sport with the creation of the Ultimate Players Association with Dan Roddick, Tom Kennedy, and Irv Kalb.
 Double disc court was invented and introduced in the early 1970s by Jim Palmeri.
 In 1974, freestyle competition was created and introduced by Ken Westerfield and Discraft's Jim Kenner.
 Judging standards were developed by the Freestyle Players Association.
 In 1976, the game of disc golf was standardized with targets called "pole holes" invented and developed by Wham-O's Ed Headrick and the Professional Disc Golf Association.

 Beginning in 1974, the International Frisbee Association (IFA), under the direction of Dan Roddick, became the regulatory organization for all of these sports.